 Rabbet cm 1

 Decorations are in wood pulp.
 We carve it when is dry, giving the ornates a very nice shape form.
 The use of wood pulp, which is 99% composed of wood and 1% of solvent, gives us the chance to contain the price at a very low level.
-The entire process is handmade, and you can watch a video related to it by following this link to our Youtube Channel: https://youtu.be/fTQHIH9dRC8
+The entire process is handmade, and you can watch the video displayed below to see the carving process.

 You can still order this frame completely carved on wood for a totally different price.
 To carve it on wood we would use Swiss pine, which is softwood.
 Ask for a quote, if you are interested in this reproduction of a reverse cassetta frame made completely of wood.

 Patina (aging process)

 “Patina” is an Italian word that refers to the tone of the final gilding of the frame.
 Making an astonishing Patina is one of the major skills of the gilder in order to make seem this reproduction of a Baroque frame an original one.
 In other words, it concerns the process of aging the gold finishing, trying to distress as much as possible the reproduction frame without exaggerating too much.

 To complete the procedure, gilders use some different kinds of stones to hit the frame, creating some fake tiny broken parts all around the sides.
 Besides, gilders create fake wormholes to age the gilding and you will be able to see them analyzing deeply the picture detail attached above.

 Another important part of the patina is gently rubbing off the gold surface with steel wool, trying to make the typical antique abrasions that you see in antique picture frames.
 In conclusion, any damaged little part of the frame is just a part of a bigger plan.

 CHEAPER MODELS OF BAROQUE PICTURE FRAME

 See below for models of Baroque-style frames with similar structures but at a lower price.